MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-automatic-monitoring-managed-identity.md

    Click **Add** and select created user-assigned identity.
 Save the changes.

-3. Grant Reader permission to the user-assigned identity for the subscription or specific resource group where your System Center Operations Manager and Azure SQL Managed Instances reside.
+3. Grant Reader permission to the user-assigned identity for the subscription or specific resource group where your System Center Operations Manager and SQL Managed Instances reside.

     Go to subscription or resource group -> **Access Control (IAM)** and click **Add**.